samestrin/claude-to-chatgpt-digitalocean/README.md

 ## Dependencies

-This application relies on the following technologies and libraries:

 - **PHP**: Server-side scripting language (PHP 8.0 or later recommended).
 - **nikic/fast-route**: A fast request router for PHP, used for efficient routing of API requests.